Sunday, May 10, 2026

 Sir David opened a door for me.

-A door out of the small unsafe world and into nature.
+A door out of a small unsafe world and into nature, a place that became my safe haven.

-Nature was not “safe” because it was gentle.
+Make no mistake though, I didn't think nature was “safe” because it was gentle.

 Life on Earth showed me that nature is full of predation, extinction, competition, rot, struggle, and frankly some deeply questionable reproductive strategies for a 9 year old to see.
 But it had pattern.
 Meaning.
 Continuity.
 Time.

-Nature made sense in a way people quite frankly did not to me, at that time.
+Nature made sense in a way people did not to me, at that time.

 Through Sir David, nature felt trustworthy, understandable and more predictable than the world I was living in.